frontarm/navi/README.md

 # <a href='https://github.com/jamesknelson/junctions/blob/master/README.md'><img src='https://raw.githubusercontent.com/jamesknelson/junctions/master/media/logo-title-dark.png' alt="Junctions" width='232'></a>

-Composable and context-free routing for React, built on the excellent [history](https://github.com/mjackson/history) package.
+Routing you can understand.
+Built on the excellent [history](https://github.com/mjackson/history) package.

 Why use Junctions?

-- They're **composable**.
-Re-use components, even if they contain links!
+- **It's built for components.** Use with React, Vue, or even Angular!
-- They're **superimposable**.
-Because sometimes two routes can be active at once.
+- **It makes links composable.** Now routing is reusable too!
-- They're **context-free**.
-Now you can understand how your own app works!
+- **It works with HTML5 History.** Don't limit yourself to old tech.
-- They're **simple**.
-See for yourself in the [Introduction](https://junctions.js.org/docs/introduction/Motivation.html).
+- **It's simple.** Everything you need in 4 functions and 4 methods.

 ## Demo